joffrey-bion/krossbow/README.md

 - Text and binary bodies

 Additional features:

 - Auto-receipts (automatically adds RECEIPT headers when appropriate to ensure no frame is lost)
 - Automatic content length header for sent frames
 - Built-in JSON body conversions (Kotlinx Serialization or Jackson)
 - Possibility to hook custom body converters (for textual or binary bodies)

+Missing specification SHOULDs:

+- Text data sent over binary web socket frames
+  (using a `content-type` header with `text/` MIME type or explicit `;charset=...`)
+- Binary data sent over text web socket frames
+  (using a non-text `content-type` header, or no `content-type` header)

 ## STOMP Usage